Vasudev V. Shenoy: Students' Information & Guidance Bureau

-Students' Information & Guidance Bureau or SIGB was founded by Vasudev V Shenoy in the year 1968.
-He was approx 28 years old when he started the institution.
-Located at Shanivar Khoot, Kakatives in Belgaum City, this Institution provides guidance, detailed information of various courses available at various universities, apprenticeship available at private industrial sectors, scholarships provided by various institutions, government job opportunities, detailed information of banking, LIC and other such examinations, competitive exams, engineering and medical education facilities, job opportunities available for the youth and many other such information in and around Belgaum city and North Karnataka.
-The institution also had a branch office at Tilakwadi, Belgaum for over 30 years which was later closed in 2006 as he preferred concentrating and personally attending to and devoting his time at one place at the head office.
-This Institution is not a Government run office, Employment Exchange, University Branch office/Agency or any other Institute but a private run Institution for the well-being of the students.
+Students' Information & Guidance Bureau or SIGB was founded by Vasudev V Shenoy in 1968.
+He was approximately 28 years old when he started the institution.
+Located at Shanivar Khoot, Kakatives in Belgaum City, the institution provides guidance, detailed information of various courses available at various universities, apprenticeship available at private industrial sectors, scholarships provided by various institutions, government job opportunities, detailed information of banking, LIC and other such examinations, competitive exams, engineering and medical education facilities, job opportunities available for the youth and many other such information in and around Belgaum city and North Karnataka.
+The institution also had a branch office at Tilakwadi, Belgaum for over 30 years which closed in 2006 as he preferred concentrating and personally attending to and devoting his time at one place at the head office.
+This Institution is not a government run office, Employment Exchange, University Branch office/Agency or any other Institute but a private run Institution for the well-being of the students.

 SIGB has further sub sections of functioning i.e. STUDENTS' HELPLINE through which candidates pursue their U.G and P.G correspondence courses for a couple of universities in Karnataka and STUDENTS' BOOK BUREAU where the latest and current job opportunities in various sectors are managed for the candidates.